metrumresearchgroup/bbitest/markdown/stories/run_jobs_on_grid.md

 **Product Risk**: High

 ### Summary
-As a user, I would like to be able to submit models to be run on a worker node in the SGE grid.
+As a user, I would like to be able to submit NonMem jobs to be run on a worker node in the SGE grid.

 #### Tests